 Drinking matcha alone can be too bitter—especially if you’re not used to it.
 To upgrade your at-home sip, choose a plant-based milk.
 “Add your whisked matcha to your plant milk of choice,” Park says.
 “I really like almond and oat milk, or soy and pistachio milk for the best froth.”

 If you prefer your matcha latte on the sweeter side, Park says you can also add a liquid sweetener like maple syrup.
-There you have it: A delicious homemade matcha latte, no trip to the coffee shop needed.
+There you have it: A delicious homemade matcha latte, no trip to the coffee shop required.

 Hey there!
 Want to help us change the world every day through easy, achievable, eco-friendly tips and tricks?
 Sign up for the Brightly Spot and join our movement of over a million changemakers.